abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 # Quantum Information(Multiple Systems)

-In the previous blog we have seen about the classical information of the multiple systems.
-In this blog we will see about the quantum information of the multiple systems.
-The ideas are going to be very similar to the probabilistic part of the classical information of the multiple systems.
-When you think of multiple quantum systems as a single system similar to how we thought about multiple calssical systems, then the quantum state of multiple quantum systems can be represented by a unit vector.
-This unit vector is same as the one which we have used to represent the single quantum system but larger.
-Remember that unit vector is a vector with Euclidean norm equal to 1.
+In the previous blog we have learnt about the classical information of multiple systems.
+In this blog we will learn about the quantum information of multiple systems.
+The ideas are going to be the same as we discussed in the probabilistic part of the classical multiple systems.
+When you think of multiple quantum systems as a single system similar to how we thought about multiple calssical systems, then the quantum state of joint quantum system can be represented by a unit vector.
+This unit vector is same as the one which we have used to represent a single quantum system but larger.
+Remember that a unit vector is a vector with Euclidean norm equal to 1.

 ## How to represent quantum state of multiple systems?

-So when we think about the multiple systems together as a single system then quantum state is represented by a unit vector similar to single systems.
+So If we think about multiple systems together as a single system, then the quantum state will be represented by a unit vector that is very similar to the quantum single system.
 But now the entries of the unit vector correspond to the `cartesian product` of the classical state sets of individual systems.
 For example consider two qbits $X_1$ and $X_2$ with the classical state sets $\Sigma_1$ and $\Sigma_2$.
 Then the classical state set of the joint system $(X_1, X_2)$ will be $\Sigma_1 \times \Sigma_2$.

 $$
 \begin{equation}\tag{1}